Five principles behind the Movement Marketing strategy.

 The brilliant product marketing agency Strawberry Frog originated the term Movement Marketing many years ago.
 They are exceedingly clear that their work around Movement Marketing is both an external (your customers) and internal (your people) process.
 Our team talks about this through the lens of what we’ve termed “Aligned Authority™.”

 This combination of external and internal perspectives is another point where companies and organizations falter with their Movement Marketing efforts.
-I saw this over and over again when I led nonprofit and public sector marketing departments.
+I saw this repeatedly when I led nonprofit and public sector marketing departments.

 Movement Marketing exposes organizational misalignment, often in unexpected ways, by expected sources (Allyson Felix’s exposure of Nike’s treatment of female athletes is a classic case of this).